nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 # Part 5: Hello Config

-This section will explore how to configure Nextflow pipelines using configuration files, profiles, process directives, executors, and parameter files.
-Configuration management is an essential aspect of Nextflow pipeline development, allowing you to customize the behavior of your pipeline, adapt it to different environments, and optimize resource usage.
+This section will explore how to set up and manage the configuration of your Nextflow pipeline so that you'll be able to customize its behavior, adapt it to different environments, and optimize resource usage _without altering a single line of the workflow code itself_.

+We're going to cover essential components of Nextflow configuration such as config files, profiles, process directives, executors, and parameter files.
-By understanding and effectively utilizing these configuration options, you can enhance the flexibility, scalability, and performance of your pipelines.
+By learning to utilize these configuration options effectively, you can enhance the flexibility, scalability, and performance of your pipelines.

-TODO (refine)-> Learn to modify the execution of a pipeline _without altering a single line of code_.
-This highlights the power of Nextflow's configuration; enabling you to control how the pipeline runs without changing what it runs.
-Use this flexibility to adapt your pipeline to run in any environment.

 ## 0. Warmup: Moving to a formal project structure

 So far we've been working with a very loose structure, with just one workflow code file and a tiny configuration file that we've mostly ignored, because we were very focused on learning how to implement the workflow itself.
 However, we're now moving into the phase of this training series that is more focused on code development and maintenance practices.

 As part of that, we're going to adopt a formal project structure.
 We're going to work inside a dedicated project directory called `projectC` (C for configuration), and we've renamed the workflow file `main.nf` to match the recommended Nextflow convention.

 ```console title="Directory contents"
 projectC/